-These EXTRA HEAVY DUTY Double Cardan wide angle propshafts are custom made for us to our own specification.
-This version has the superior Italian joint unit and has no need for a new output flange, the double cardan end is compatible with the Land Rover Discovery 2 TD5 transfer box output flange, as you can see in the pictures, it will bolt straight on a Discovery 2 td5.
+These HEAVY DUTY 1310 Double Cardan wide angle propshafts are custom made for us to our specification.
+This version has the superior Italian Double Cardan unit and has no need for a new output flange, the double cardan end is compatible with the Land Rover Discovery 2 TD5 transfer box output flange, as you can see in the pictures, it will bolt straight on a Discovery 2 td5.

 These propshafts are made to a very high standard, please don’t compare these to cheap import ones.

-This propshaft has 3 fully greaseable UJs, and the slider is also greaseable on these.
+This propshaft has 3 fully greaseable UJs, and the slider is also greaseable.

 The Double Cardan end is fitted to the gearbox as this is normally the steepest angle.

-Although these propshafts are 30/40 degree wide angle, no propshaft should be run with a steeper angle of 10 degree as this causes premature universal joint wear, especially when used on road as they over heat.
+Although these propshafts are 30/40 degree wide angle, no propshaft should be run with a steeper angle of 5 degrees as this causes premature universal joint wear, especially when used on road as they overheat.

 By fitting a Double Cardan propshaft you have 2 universal joints at the Double Cardan end which reduces the joint angle by 1/2 making them last longer compared to a single joint on a normal propshaft.

-Between the 2 joints there is a ball cup that holds the 2 joints together, again on big lifts these can wear out quicker.
+Between the 2 joints, there is a ball and cup that holds the 2 joints together, again with suspension lifts these can overheat and wear out quicker.